nightlord189/docklogkeeper/README.md

 ## FAQ
 1. Is it free?
 Yes.
 It's open source and free project.
 You should run it on your own server.
 2. Does DockLogKeeper send analytics or other data to 3rd parties?
+Not.
 However, future releases may incorporate anonymous analytics.
 Rest assured, DockLogKeeper will never transmit your container data or logs.
 3. Is it well tested?
 Currently, DockLogKeeper is in its alpha stage.
 Comprehensive testing is on our roadmap.

 ## Enhancement
 + Get realtime log updates via websocket.
-+ Search logs by regexp
++ Search logs by regexp.
-+ Highlight <contains> value in search results
 + Automatic past logs loading on scrolling.
-+ Integration as a one-click-app for [CapRover](https://caprover.com/)
++ Integration as a one-click-app for [CapRover](https://caprover.com/).